-Where you go to school matters, especially in business and law.
+Where you go to school matters, especially for business or law.
 Comparing Wharton with a “low-level” school could mean a difference of hundreds of thousands of dollars in potential future pay.
 Wharton MBA graduates command $125,000 per year.

-Compare that with a smaller, lesser known school such as Willamette University’s Atkinson Graduate School of Management, where the average graduate salary is $51,466.
+Compare that to a smaller, lesser-known school like Willamette University’s Atkinson Graduate School of Management, where the average salary is only $51,466.

-For those who cannot bring themselves to shell out over $100,000 for an MBA or roughly $50,000 for a top-tier master’s program, state school is always an option.
-At the University of Houston, for example, tuition is $465 per credit but commands an entry salary of $72,200.
-These programs are often of the same quality as those at private schools.
-The University of Illinois or University of California Los Angeles also have automatic name recognition.
+One great example is the University of Houston.
+At Houston, tuition is $815 per credit for a masters in business, but commands an entry-level salary of $96,492.
+These programs are often the same quality as those at private schools.
+For instance, both the University of Illinois and University of California Los Angeles have automatic name recognition.

 Some fields, like biotechnology and engineering, require advanced degrees.
 Without a master’s, you may not qualify for management positions or other promotions.